decred/dcrdex/docs/wiki/Wallet.md

 and cannot be used until it is re-enabled.
 This will also disable all token wallets that depend on this wallet.
 * **Manage Peers:** Allows adding/removing of network peers.
 * **Wallet Logs:** Opens the log file for the wallet.
-* **Rescan:** Begins a rescan for all relevant transactions involving all active addresses and watched outpoints.
-Rescans can be time-consuming depending on the amount of data that must be checked, and the size of the blockchain.
-* **Disable Wallet:** This function will disable the wallet, it will not be connected to when you start Bison Wallet and cannot be used until it is re-enabled.
-This will also disable all token wallets that depend on this wallet.

 # Fee Status

 The fee status section contains summary information around the fees associated with the selected asset.

-* **Network Fee Rate:** fee rate is the number of units per byte that a user pays to add their transaction to the specified blockchain.
+* **Network Fee Rate:** fee rate is the number of units per byte or gas unit that a user pays to add their transaction to the specified blockchain.
 * **Exchange Rate:** USD exchange rate for the selected asset.
 * **Send Fees:** Minimum fee for transferring funds on the blockchain.
 * **Sell Fees:** Minimum fee for performing a sell trade on the blockchain.